deeplearning4j/deeplearning4j/programmingguide/07_nlp.md

 [Bag of Words](https://en.wikipedia.org/wiki/Bag-of-words_model) (BoW) is an algorithm that counts how often a word appears in a corpus.
 Using these frequencies of words, we can compare different documents as a whole and gauge their similarities for applications such as topic modeling and document classification.
 Thus, BoW is one method to prepare text as input for a neural network.

 BoW lists the words and their frequencies for each document.
 Each vector of frequencies is then normalized before being fed into a neural network.
-Therefore, these counts can now be thought of a probabilities that a word appears in a document.
-The idea is that words with high probabilities will activate nodes in a neural network and influence how a document is classified in the end.
+Therefore, these counts can now be thought of as probabilities that a word appear in a document.
+The idea is that words with high probabilities will activate nodes in a neural network, thus influencing how a document is ultimately classified.

 ### Term Frequency Inverse Document Frequency

-Term Frequency Inverse Document Frequency (TF-IDF) is another way to judge a topic of a document using the words it contains.
-However, instead of frequency, TF-IDF measures the relevance of a word in a document.
-To calculate a TF-IDF measure, the frequencies of the words are computed.
-However, TF-IDF then discounts words that appear frequently across all documents.
+Term Frequency Inverse Document Frequency (TF-IDF) is another way to classify a document by topic using the words it contains.
+However, instead of merely counting frequencies naively, TF-IDF measures the relevance of a word in a document.

+To calculate a TF-IDF measure, the frequencies of the words are computed in another way, giving weight to words that appear in just a few documents and discounting words that appear frequently across all documents.
 For example, words like "the" and "and" would be heavily discounted.
-The basic notion is that words with high relevance will end up being words that are frequent and distinctive with respect to an individual document.
+The basic notion is that words with high relevance will end up being words that are frequent and distinctive with respect to an individual document, rather than evenly distributed across a corpus.
 The scores are then normalized so they add up to one.

-The simple formula for a TF-IDF is shown below
+The simple formula for a TF-IDF is shown below:

 ```
 W = tf(log(N/ df))
 ```
-where tf stands for the frequency of a word in a document, N represents the total number of documents, and df is the total number of documents containing the word.
+where `tf` stands for the frequency of a word in a document, `N` represents the total number of documents, and `df` is the total number of documents containing the word.
 These are then used as features which are fed into a neural network.

 ### BoW Code